150 Hour Post-Grad

 Important topics on yogic ethics and lifestyle will also be covered, as will a study of various yoga philosophies with a strong emphasis on ethics for yoga teachers.
 This includes a critical examination of the guru relationship in yoga and its global translation.

 Students will receive basic training in the ancient language of Sanskrit, which is essential for a serious study of yoga, in order to gain access to key tools and knowledge that are only available with this understanding.
 This instruction will be accompanied by essential readings from key yogic texts, providing exciting illumination not typically found in Western courses.
-Specific techniques and traditional areas of study such as āsana, bandha, dṛṣṭi, prāṇāyāma, kriya, mudrā, and others will be taught.
-This will include a focus on putting theoretical knowledge into practice to provide students with firsthand experience.
+Specific techniques and traditional areas of study such as āsana, bandha, dṛṣṭi, prāṇāyāma, kriya, mudrā, and others will help us focus on putting theoretical knowledge into practice.

 The course includes ongoing professional mentoring and supervision from a more senior teacher.
 There is also room for students to further specialise on topics of interest under supervision.

 The face-to-face coursework is conducted over 8 weekends in 2023.

 We run on the first weekend of every month starting 4th of March and concluding 1st of October.
 Each weekend contains 16 hours of training, 8 hours each day.
 There will be some homework as well throughout the course.